 We use a service provider to produce KIIDs (Key investor Information Document) and KIDs (Key Information Document).
 The provider is also responsible for disseminating the documents to third parties.
 KID documents were newly introduced during the reporting period and had to be in place by 31 December 2022.
 There were also two additional documents that needed to be produced at the same time: a KMS (Key Monthly Scenario) and KPP (Key Past Performance).
 These documents need to be available on our website and other third-party sites, as investors require a copy before investing.
 The supplier was unable to provide a full set of KIDs by the deadline.
 This resulted in some clients being unable to invest.
-An internal review is being conducted at present to rectify the issues caused and prevent similar issues arising in the future.
+This issue initially started in 2022, but was not fully rectified until 2023.
+An internal review has been conducted to rectify the issues caused and prevent similar issues arising in the future.